shoshi434/Duplicate_Finder/README.md

-# 🔍 SHOSHI Duplicate File Finder
+# 🔍 Duplicate File Finder

 A Python application with a graphical interface for identifying and deleting duplicate files on your computer or external drives.